-- Degree: The Metropolis-Hastings method is a modification of a regular random walk in order to correct for degreebias as described in Section 4.
+- Degree: the number of neighbors of each peer.
+The Metropolis-Hastings method is a modification of a regular random walk in order to correct for degree-bias as described in Section IV.
 It assumes a fixed relationship between degree and the probability of visiting a peer.
-If the Metropolis-Hastings assumptions are invalid, the degree-correction may not operate correctly, introducing a bias correlated with degree. - Session lengths: Section 3 showed how sampling may result in a bias based on session length.
-If the walk is more likely to select either short-lived or long-lived peers, there will be a bias correlated with session length. - Query latency: In a static environment the only notion of time is the number of steps taken by the walk.
+If the Metropolis-Hastings assumptions are invalid, the degree-correction may not operate correctly, introducing a bias correlated with degree. - Session lengths: how long peers remain in the system.
+Section III showed how sampling may result in a bias based on session length.
+If the walk is more likely to select either short-lived or long-lived peers, there will be a bias correlated with session length. - Query latency: how long it takes the sampler to query a peer for a list of its neighbors.
+In a static environment the only notion of time is the number of steps taken by the walk.
 In a dynamic environment, each step requires querying a peer, and some peers will respond more quickly than others.
 This could lead to a bias correlated with the query latency.
-In our simulations, we model the query latency as twice the round-trip time between the sampling node and the peer being queried.3
+In our simulations, we model the query latency as twice the round-trip time between the sampling node and the peer being queried.3 and that fundamental property exhibits bias.

-For other peer properties, sampling bias can only arise if the desired property is correlated with a fundamental properties and that fundamental property exhibits bias.
 For example, when sampling the number of files shared by each peer, there may be sampling bias if the number of files is correlated with session length and sampling is biased with respect to session length.
 One could also imagine the number of files being correlated with query latency (which is very loosely related to the peer bandwidth).
 However, sampling the number of shared files cannot be biased independently, as it does not interact with the walk.
 To show that sampling is unbiased for any property, it is sufficient to show that it is unbiased for the fundamental properties that interact with the sampling technique.